 The Web Host

-Remember earlier when I suggested using a web host to set up WordPress ?
+Remember earlier when I suggested using a web host to set up the WordPress platform?
 This is what you need to read for that.
-Getting a hosting plan can be a confusing and intimidating process but host companies have made it really simple for us non-techies.
-With simple one-click set-ups, it’s pretty hard to go wrong and you can buy your domain name, select a hosting plan, and set up your blog on WordPress all in one place.
+Getting a hosting plan can be a little bit confusing and kind of intimidating, but host companies have made it really simple.
+Fortunately, with simple one-click set-ups, it’s pretty hard to go wrong.
+Plus, you can buy a domain name (if you haven’t done so with GoDaddy yet), select a hosting plan, and set up your blog on WordPress all in one place.

 From there, you can select your hosting plan – I recommend the Launch plan for new bloggers.
-After you select the hosting timeframe (12 months or 24 months) you can buy a domain name (if you haven’t already done so through GoDaddy) and then select to have your blog automatically set-up on WordPress.
+After you select the hosting time frame (12 months or 24 months) you can buy a domain name (if you haven’t already done so through GoDaddy) and then select to have your blog automatically set-up on WordPress.

 When all’s done, you’ll get an email from InMotion telling you what your next steps are.

-SiteGround is an inexpensive web host with 24/7 customer service and a bunch of add-ons for your blog.
-Like all the others I’ve mentioned, you can register your domain name and set it up on wordpress with a few simple clicks.
+- SiteGround is an inexpensive web host with 24/7 customer service and a bunch of add-ons for your blog.
+Like all the others I’ve mentioned, you can register your domain name and set it up on WordPress with a few simple clicks.

 What It Really Takes to Start A Blog To Make Money

-What They’re Not Telling Us
+What The Pro’s Are Not Telling Us

 Second, Quit telling yourself you just want to make a few extra bucks each month sharing what you know.
 If this is your goal, don’t start a blog.
 The time investment is too great.
-If you’re going to work as hard as you will, then striving for only a few bucks is plain silly.
+If you’re going to work as hard as you will, then striving for only a few bucks is silly.

 Third, when you think you know everything about running a blog, think again.
 Changes are always happening with the search engines, social networks, and advertising options.
 You have to keep learning and trying new things.